What today’s hybrid environments mean for SAP integration | HCLTech

 1. Take account of today’s hybrid environments

-Today’s integration solutions must support cloud and on-premise solutions with lightweight cloud integration options while covering potential domains of systems, functions, or geographies.
+Today’s integration solutions must support and on-premise solutions with lightweight cloud integration options while covering potential domains of systems, functions, or geographies.
 SAP itself has solution offerings in the cloud (such as SuccessFactors, Ariba, S/4, and C/4) and on-premise (such as the older ECC systems or if you decide to deploy S/4 on-premise).
 From an SAP perspective, data models are aligned across these domains of product offerings (a message reinforced by RISE with SAP).
 There may be other business, geographies, or even historic landscape domains within a corporate environment, where solutions have some common underlying principles.
 Yet, the variations and deviations must support these specific domains.

 Thus, your choice of integration tools becomes the key.
 They must cover a wide range of environments and landscapes and address a complex hybrid landscape of systems and applications on both cloud and ground (on-premise).